cmu-mfi/rtc/README.md

-# README for the Robotics Training Center (RTC) Git Repository
+# Robotics Training Center (RTC) Webpage Documentation

 This documentation is written in [Markdown][url01].